EmployeeIssues.comU.S. Employee Rights in Plain English

 Family and Medical Leave

-If you qualify and your employer is obligated under the Federal Family and Medical Leave Act (FMLA), then your employee rights entitle you to take up to 12 weeks of unpaid sick leave in any 12-month period to care for yourself or family members, without losing your job or benefits.
+If you're eligible under the Federal Family and Medical Leave Act (FMLA), then your employee rights entitle you to take up to 12 weeks of unpaid, job-protected work leave in any 12-month period:

 As indicated, your employer is not required to pay you while you're absent from your job on family or medical leave.
-Generous employers pay anyway for all or part of FMLA leave, while others permit or force employees to use accrued paid time off (PTO) or borrow from PTO that will be earned in the future.
+Generous employers pay anyway for all or part of FMLA leave, while others permit (or force) employees to use accrued paid time off (PTO) or borrow from future PTO.

 Your employer may not retaliate against you for legitimately taking family or medical leave under the FMLA, such as by discharging you.

-However, your employer is likely entitled to discharge you while you're on FMLA leave, if the reason is not retaliatory under the FMLA and not wrongful termination in any other way.
+However, your employer is likely entitled to discharge you while you're on FMLA leave or shortly after you return to work, if the reason is not retaliatory under the FMLA (and not wrongful termination in any other way).
 That's based on court precedents, which effectively determined that employees on FMLA leave are not entitled to any greater rights, benefits or protections than other employees.

-When you return to work from family or medical leave, under the FMLA your employer is required to re-employ you in your original job or an equivalent.
-If your employer does not re-employ you in your original job, then your employer must ensure that your equivalent job has certain characteristics that are virtually identical to those of your original job, such as wages, work hours and benefits.
+When you return to work from family or medical leave, your employer is required to re-employ you in your original job or at least an equivalent.
+Your employer must ensure that your equivalent job has certain characteristics that are virtually identical to those of your original job, such as wages, work hours and benefits.

-Benefit reinstatement for either your original job or an equivalent must also include those that accrued before you took family or medical leave, such as vacation, unless you exhausted them as part of your FMLA leave.
+Benefit reinstatement for either your original job or an equivalent must include those that accrued before you took family or medical leave, such as vacation, unless you exhausted such as part of your leave.

-If your state has a law with work-leave protections, then you're protected by whichever is more generous between the state law and Federal FMLA; for example, some states have laws that grant work-leave rights to eligible victims of crimes or domestic violence, so the victims may attend to related matters such as legal proceedings.
-The Federal FMLA grants work-leave rights only for resulting and serious medical conditions.
+If your state has a law with work-leave protections, then you're protected by whichever is more generous between the state law and Federal FMLA; for example, some states have laws that grant work-leave rights to victims of crimes or domestic violence, so the victims may attend to related matters such as legal proceedings.
+The FMLA grants work-leave rights only for serious medical conditions resulting from same.

-If your employer violates your employee rights under the Federal FMLA, then you may seek relief by filing a complaint with the U.S. Department of Labor's Secretary of Labor.
-Alternately, you may file an FMLA lawsuit without first notifying the Secretary of Labor.
+If you reasonably believe that your employer has violated your employee rights under the FMLA, then you may file a complaint by contacting the nearest Wage and Hour Office of the U.S. Department of Labor.
+Alternately, you may file an FMLA lawsuit without first filing a complaint.
 An FMLA lawsuit might provide more generous relief.
-An FLMA attorney will advise you and might take your case on a contingency basis.
+An FLMA attorney will advise you in your course of action and might take your case on contingency.

 To determine if your employer has violated your employee rights under a state version of the FMLA or any other state law that grants work-leave rights to eligible employees, start by contacting the relevant state department of labor.
 Alternately or additionally, consult an attorney.